AceMelody/alx-system_engineering-devops/0x00-shell_basics/README.md

-1-listit displays the contents list of the current directory 2-bring_me_home changes the working directory to the home directory 3-listfiles lists in long format the contnts of a directory
+1-listit displays the contents list of the current directory 2-bring_me_home changes the working directory to the home directory 3-listfiles lists in long format the contnts of a directory 4-listmorefiles displays all the content of a directory including hidden files.